Ancient Semitic-speaking peoples: Bronze Age

-For the 2nd millennium, somewhat more data are available, thanks to the Egyptian Hieroglyphics derived Proto-Sinaitic alphabet.
-Proto-Canaanite texts from around 1500 BC yield the first undisputed attestations of a West Semitic language (although earlier testimonies are possibly preserved in Middle Bronze Age alphabets), followed by the much more extensive Ugaritic tablets of northern Syria from around 1300 BC.
-Incursions of nomadic Semitic Arameans and Suteans begin around this time, followed by Chaldeans in the late 10th century BC.
+For the 2nd millennium, more data are available, thanks to the Egyptian hieroglyphics-derived Proto-Sinaitic script.
+Texts in the Proto-Canaanite alphabet from around 1500 BCE yield the first undisputed attestations of West Semitic languages, although earlier testimonies are possibly preserved in Middle Bronze Age alphabets.
+This was followed by the much more extensive Ugaritic tablets of northern Syria from around 1300 BC.
+Incursions of nomadic and West Semitic-speaking Arameans and Suteans began around this time, followed by Chaldeans in the late 10th century BC.
 Akkadian continued to flourish, splitting into Babylonian and Assyrian dialects.

-Of the West Semitic-speaking peoples who occupied what is today Syria (excluding the East Semitic Assyrian north east), Israel, Lebanon, Jordan, the Palestinian territories and the Sinai peninsula, the earliest references concern the Canaanite-speaking Amorites (known as "Martu" or "Amurru" by the Mesopotamians) of northern and eastern Syria, and date from the 24th century BC in Mesopotamian annals.
-The technologically advanced Sumerians, Akkadians and Assyrians of Mesopotamia mention the West Semitic-speaking peoples in disparaging terms: "The MAR.TU who know no grain...
+Of the West Semitic-speaking peoples who occupied what is today Syria (excluding the East Semitic-speaking Upper Mesopotamia), Israel, Lebanon, Jordan, Palestine, and the Sinai peninsula, the earliest references concern the Canaanite-speaking Amorites (known as "Martu" or "Amurru" by the Mesopotamians) of northern and eastern Syria, and date from the 24th century BC in Mesopotamian annals.
+The technologically advanced Sumerians, Akkadians and Assyrians of Mesopotamia mention the West Semitic-speaking peoples disparagingly: "The MAR.TU who know no grain...
 The MAR.TU who know no house nor town, the boors of the mountains...
 The MAR.TU who digs up truffles... who does not bend his knees (to cultivate the land), who eats raw meat, who has no house during his lifetime, who is not buried after death."
 However, after initially being prevented from doing so by powerful Assyrian kings of the Old Assyrian Empire intervening from northern Mesopotamia, these Amorites would eventually overrun southern Mesopotamia, and found the state of Babylon in 1894 BC, where they became Akkadianized, adopted Mesopotamian culture and language, and blended into the indigenous population.
-Babylon became the centre of a short lived but influential Babylonian Empire in the 18th century BC, and subsequent to this southern Mesopotamia came to be known as Babylonia, with Babylon superseding the far more ancient city of Nippur as the primary religious center of southern Mesopotamia.
-Northern Mesopotamia had long before already coalesced into Assyria.
+Babylon became the centre of a short lived but influential Babylonian Empire in the 18th century BC, and after this, Lower Mesopotamia came to be known as Babylonia, with Babylon superseding the far more ancient city of Nippur as the primary religious center of southern Mesopotamia.
+Upper Mesopotamia had long before already coalesced into Assyria.